mathiasertl/django-ca/README.md

 ### 0.3 (not yet released)

+* Signed certificates are valid five minutes in the past to account for possible clock skew.

 ### 0.2 (2015-02-08)

 * The ``watchers`` command now takes a serial, like any other command.